 North Carolina Bridge Information

-- About 5,100 – bridges considered structurally deficient or functionally obsolete
+- About 5,300, or 40 percent, of the state's bridges are considered structurally deficient or functionally obsolete.

 Bridge Health Index